 User Experience Design, sometimes seen as “UX” or “UXD” is the art of creating a dynamic and pleasurable experience for users when they engage with a product.
 In this case, we are going to discuss UX as it pertains to websites.
 What we are offering is a cursory overview of what is really an emerging field.
 UX design can be quite complex, drawing on various skill sets and often left to the minds of professionals dedicated to the field.

 When we set out to build our new website, the user experience was deeply interwoven into our strategy.
-Like many organizations we followed a four phase strategy: Discovery; Structural Design: Visual Design; Construction (or Engineering).
+Like many organizations we followed a four-phase strategy: Discovery > Structural Design > Visual Design > Construction/Engineering.

 Discovery helped you determine a sitemap,, which you built in the structural phase.
 Now it’s time to consider and produce design elements that hold the user’s attention and direct their interest.
 This is the aesthetic phase of your project, where you consider color, photographs, graphics, icons, buttons, etc.

 Content Management Systems (CMS) these days allow web managers to get by with little or no knowledge of HTML, or any other programming language.
-If you’re not tech savy, we recommend finding a CMS program with a powerful toolkit that will allow you flexibility of design and to embed applications for engagement.
+If you’re not tech-savvy, we recommend finding a CMS program with a powerful toolkit that will allow you the flexibility of design and to embed applications for engagement.

 One of the greatest new features on our website is a “Contact” tool, which is powered by a web application.
 It allows users to communicate with us directly through the website, share files, pay on their account and schedule appointments with us.
 The tool presents itself as a button on the bottom right of every page on our website.
 We can’t get enough of it.